apitestbase/apitestbase/README.md

 - [License](#license)

 ## Download
-Download the [latest Iron Test release](https://github.com/zheng-wang/irontest/releases/latest/download/irontest-dist.zip) and unpack it.
-The created folder will be referred to as `<IronTest_Home>` hereafter.
+Download the [latest API Test Base release](https://github.com/zheng-wang/apitestbase/releases/latest/download/apitestbase-dist.zip) and unpack it.
+The created folder will be referred to as `<APITestBase_Home>` hereafter.

-Alternatively, you can also [build Iron Test by yourself](https://github.com/zheng-wang/irontest/wiki/Build-Iron-Test-by-Yourself).
+Alternatively, you can also [build API Test Base by yourself](https://github.com/zheng-wang/apitestbase/wiki/Build-API-Test-Base-by-Yourself).

 ## Launch
 Prerequisites: JRE (Java SE Runtime Environment) or JDK 8+.

-Open a command line window, cd to `<IronTest_Home>` and run below command
+Open a command line window, cd to `<APITestBase_Home>` and run below command

-`java -Djava.net.useSystemProxies=true -jar irontest-<version>.jar server config.yml`
+`java -Djava.net.useSystemProxies=true -jar apitestbase-<version>.jar server config.yml`

-On Windows, alternatively you can simply run `<IronTest_Home>\start.bat`.
+On Windows, alternatively you can simply run `<APITestBase_Home>\start.bat`.

 Once the application is successfully launched, there will be a log like below displayed in the command line output

-`Iron Test started with UI address http://localhost:8090/ui`
+`API Test Base started with UI address http://localhost:8090/ui`

 Open a web browser (Google Chrome preferred), and go to the UI address.